What is a Masters degree?

 Masters degrees at a glance

-A Masters degree is a Level 7 qualification - placing them above Bachelors degrees but below PhDs.
+A Masters degree is a postgraduate, Level 7 qualification - this means they're more academically advanced than Bachelors degrees.
+The only qualification above a Masters is a PhD.
 Study is intense and typically involves completing a series of modules and writing a dissertation.
 In the UK, Masters degrees are worth 180 credits.

-While having a Masters qualification can greatly improve your career prospects, the high costs and academic demands mean this method of postgraduate study isn't for everyone, so research your options thoroughly before deciding to pursue this route.
+While having a Masters qualification can greatly improve your career prospects, the high costs and academic demands mean it isn't for everyone, so research your options thoroughly.

 Masters degrees shouldn't be confused with the Scottish Master of Arts (MA), which is an undergraduate degree awarded by certain universities.